Marketing is a crucial component of every business. As trends change, more options become available for promoting your business.

 You have already created your marketing plan and included Twitter, Instagram, Pinterest, and Facebook.
 You are further optimizing your site for SEO, and your Facebook ads are pulling in new visitors each week.
-There’s one place you may have neglected.
+But there’s one place you may have neglected.

-Have you checked out Google My Business (GMB) yet?
+Have you checked out Google Business Profile (GBP) yet?

-If you haven’t heard of GMB, I bet you have seen it.
-As you enter a search for “plumbers near me” or “dentists in Maryville," a box appears on the right.
+If you haven’t heard of GBP, I bet you have seen it.
+As you enter a search on Google for “plumbers near me” or “dentists in Maryville,” a box appears on the right.
 There you see a picture, address, and buttons for a company that meets your search.
-That is GMB!
+That is GBP!

 Your listing is tied to Google Maps and provides a map to your business.
 It is included in local searches and can help with your ranking.

 Is GBP the Right Fit for your Business?